rlister/puppet-npm-simple/README.md

 Usage
 -----

-By dedault, npm-simple will use node from your path and do a global npm installation:
+By default, npm-simple will use node from your path and do a global npm installation:

     package { "underscore":